 Project Management Software

 Since the project management is one of the core functions of a business organization, the project management function should be supported by software.
 Before software was born, project management was fully done through papers.
-This eventually produced a lot of paper documents and searching through them for information was not a pleasant experience.
+This eventually produced a lot of paper documents and searching through them for information which was not a pleasant experience.

 Once software came available for an affordable cost for the business organizations, software development companies started developing project management software.
 This became quite popular among all the industries and these software were quickly adopted by the project management community.